andywy-li/Wenyue-Li--Portfolio/Research Projects/README_Research_Projects.md

 ---

-## 2. Self-Manageable System Architecture Design – University of Calgary
+## 2. Self-Manageable System Architecture Design

 This line of work proposes a **self-manageable system architecture** that combines IEC 61499 function blocks, a multi-agent system, and ARIMA-based prediction for dynamic routing in cyber-physical systems.